 Open innovation - Mode of innovation based on sharing and co-operation between group companies and their ecosystems (partners, students, researchers, startups etc.).

-Operating income from ordinary activities - Operating performance of fully consolidated group subsidiaries before taking account of expenses related to share-based payments (ifrs 2). it also excludes the share of the income or loss of companies accounted for under the equity method, and other recurring and non-recurring operating items.
+Operating income from ordinary activities - EBIT - This indicator is included in the income statement.
+Ebit measures the operational performance of fully consolidated Group subsidiaries.
+It excludes share-based payment expense (IFRS 2), other recurring operating items (including the share of the income or loss of companies accounted for under the equity method) and non-recurring operating items.

 Overall performance - Combination of results achieved by the Group, generated by the positive interaction between strategy, financial results and the implementation of effective workforce-related, social and environmental solutions.

 PPE (Personal Protective Equipment) - Safety gear that people are required to use on-site.